TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kcu105/README.txt

 Simulate
 ************************

-* The design does not support DDR4 MIG and GRETH IPs.
+* The design does not support DDR4 MIG.
+* GRETH IP can only be simulated separately due to limitation of memory simulation model.
+  To simulate the GRETH IP open systest.c and uncomment 'greth_test' and remove/comment 'base_test'
 * An AHBRAM loaded with the ram.srec image is instantiated only if you opt for the DDR4 memory with the CONFIG_MIG_7SERIES_MODEL variables set to Y. This will instantiate and ahbramsim with the image loaded.